2022-23 Season Programs

 Andris Nelsons conducts Beethoven and Shostakovich with Mitsuko Uchida, piano

-Japanese pianist Mitsuko Uchida joins Andris Nelsons and the BSO for the first concert of a multi-year collaboration in Ludwig van Beethoven’s five piano concertos, beginning with his monumental Emperor.
+Japanese pianist Mitsuko Uchida joins Andris Nelsons and the BSO for Ludwig van Beethoven’s monumental Emperor piano concerto.
 Criticism in the Soviet press of Dmitri Shostakovich’s opera Lady Macbeth of the Mtsensk District put him in a precarious position with Soviet authorities.
 His response was the powerful and outwardly triumphant Fifth Symphony.

 See DetailsThu Oct 27, 2022 - 7:30pm